 Synonyms of Euphorbia tirucalli (10) (Updated on 11-22-21 from Plants of the World Online): Arthrothamnus tirucalli (L.) Klotzsch & Garcke, Euphorbia geayi Costantin & Gallaud, Euphorbia laro Drake, Euphorbia media N.E.Br., Euphorbia rhipsaloides Lem., Euphorbia scoparia N.E.Br., Euphorbia suareziana Croizat, Euphorbia viminalis Mill., Tirucalia indica Raf., Tirucalia tirucalli (L.) P.V.Heath

 Euphorbia tirucalli L. is the correct and accepted scientific name for this strange species of Euphorbia.
 Both the genus and species were named and described as such by Carl von Linnaeus in the first volume of the first edition of Species Plantarum in 1753.

-As of 11-22-21 when this page was last updated, Plants of the World Online by Kew lists 1,990 species in the Euphorbia genus.
+As of 11-22-21 when this page was last updated, Plants of the World Online by Kew lists 2,002 species in the Euphorbia genus.
 It is a member of the plant family Euphorbiaceae with 227 genera.
 Those numbers could change as updates are made on POWO.
 The number of genera in this genus fluctuates often.

 This is my other Euphorbia tirucalli called ‘Rosea’.
 It was given to me by the owner of Pleasant Acres Nursery in Leland, Mississippi in May 2012.
 The cultivar name is ‘Firesticks’ and the newer upper growth will turn a reddish color if given more sun.